 “Our culture [including the church] has been heavily influenced by the pagan view that nature operates according to fixed independent laws, as if the universe were an impersonal machine that somehow came together by chance….
 However, the biblical view is that there could not be a universe in the first place apart from the divine act of creation, and when God created the universe, He did not step out of the picture and let it operate on its own.
 What we call ‘the laws of nature’ merely reflect the normal way in which God sustains or governs the natural world.”

 It is scientifically impossible to assign power to chance, “because chance is simply a word that describes mathematical possibilities.
 Chance is not a thing.
 It has no power.
 It cannot do anything.”

-Fourth, God’s providence means that God works all things together for the good of His people (Rom.
-8:28).
-When Joseph said to his brothers, “You meant evil against me, but God meant it for good” (Genesis 50:20), he meant that although his brothers had intended something evil, God was working through their wickedness for the good of His people.
-We see the same thing with Judas.
-Judas wickedly betrayed Jesus, but God was using the sin of Judas to bring about our salvation.
+The doctrine of concurrence means that God and man act in the same act, but God is not the author of sin.
+For example, when Joseph said to his brothers, “You meant evil against me, but God meant it for good” [Gen. 50:20], “he meant that although his brothers had intended something evil, the good providence of God stood above that, and God was working through their wickedness for the good of the people.

 [Adapted from Everyone’s a Theologian by R.C.
 Sproul]